Here's who's leading Trump against. Biden Election Polls - ExBulletin

 Top line

-Former President Donald Trump and President Joe Biden are neck and neck heading into the November election, polls show, as Biden's handling of the war between Israel and Hamas has fractured the Democratic Party and voters' lingering concerns about the economy are transforming them. away from the president.
+Former President Donald Trump and President Joe Biden are neck and neck heading into the November election, polls show, with Biden losing support in key Democratic strongholds and crucial swing states that solidified his 2020 victory .

 Trump and Biden remain virtually tied, as Trump's lead in early polls slips